cassandrale179/uicollectionview-basics/README.md

     return timeCell;
   }
  ```
-#### F. Create supplementary view for the time indicator line
+#### F. Create supplementary view for the Time Indicator line
 **1. Create a custom TimeIndicator Class**
-- This supplementary view inherit UICollectionReusableView and moves with the collectionView.
+- This supplementary view will inherit from UICollectionReusableView and scroll with the collectionView (airing cells).
-- It is a 2px wide cell that is red.
+- It is one 2px wide cell that is red (the size will be allocated in the ViewLayout as the attribute frame).
 ``` objective-c
 - (instancetype)initWithFrame:(CGRect)frame
 {